mycsHQ/node-sdf/README.md

 This is a node wrapper for Netsuite Suitescript Development Framework CLI.
 It provides the necessary dependencies to run the `sdfcli` in an encapsulated manner (NO global JAVA installation required!).
 Additionally a wrapper that can be used to create project structures and call sdf commands in a node script is provided through methods in `index.js`.

+:rotating_light: The commands and cli work only for the 2018.1 NS release and are only tested on MacOS X and Linux

 - [node-sdf](#node-sdf)
     - [Installation](#installation)
     - [Usage](#usage)